lilcam26/lilcam26/README.md

 👋 Hi, I’m Christian

-~ I'm not as much of a computer science student at ASU as I am a self taught developer.
-I've had a passion for software engineering and artificial intelligence since a very young age and I am currently developing websites and web apps.
-I have just finished developing a few smaller games and one that I will be releasing to the app store within the upcoming months.

-~ I enjoy learning new coding languages and then creating a game with it
+~ I've had a passion for software engineering and artificial intelligence since a very young age, and I'm currently the CTO at M32 Development Group where I am developing full stack web applications and managing databases.
+Considering my premature exposure to software engineering, I'm not as much of a computer science student at ASU as I am a self-taught developer.
+As a result, I can easily adapt to new languages and start making contributions quickly.
+I'm, as well, tutoring other software engineering students to help get them started on the right foot.
+I am excited to further my knowledge and add more tools to my toolbox — hopefully turning my passion into a meaningful contribution to technology and society as a whole.

 ~ I would be interested in collaborating with anyone who has an ambition for software developement and will consistently contribute to the project.